MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/data-privacy.md

 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: webview
-ms.date: 05/17/2023
+ms.date: 05/31/2023
 ---
 # Data and privacy in WebView2

-The WebView2 team tracks data to keep WebView2 secure and up to date, diagnose issues, and improve WebView2.
+The WebView2 team tracks data in order to keep WebView2 secure and up to date, diagnose issues, and improve WebView2.
 WebView2 developers consent to this data collection in the WebView2 Runtime Terms and Conditions License.

-Additionally, WebView2 follows the standards outlined in the [Microsoft Edge Privacy Whitepaper](../../privacy-whitepaper/index.md).
+Additionally, WebView2 follows the standards that are outlined in the [Microsoft Edge Privacy Whitepaper](../../privacy-whitepaper/index.md).
 WebView2 has mechanisms to ensure privacy.
 Any WebView2 data collection complies with the laws, regulations, and best practices for privacy.

 WebView2 data collection adheres to the same strict standards as Microsoft Edge data collection.
 The main telemetry sources are:
 *  Chromium and Microsoft Edge telemetry infrastructure.